 Visiting Southern Vermont

-Our summer language Academies for students studying Spanish, German and Arabic are held in southern Vermont at Green Mountain College in Poultney, Vermont.
+Our summer language Academies for students studying Spanish and French are held in southern Vermont at Green Mountain College in Poultney, Vermont.

 Green Mountain College Housing & Facilities

-During its history, the college has taught a diverse liberal arts education, now focusing especially on environmental studies and finding itself at the forefront of a sustainability movement.
+During its history, the college has taught a diverse liberal arts education now focusing especially on environmental studies and finding itself at the forefront of the sustainability movement.
 An energetic institution in the most scenic of states, this college has been placed at the top of Sierra’s “Cool School” rankings and recently recognized by the Princeton Review for going environmentally green.

-Academy students will live in dorms on the Green Mountain College campus, where they will also take classes, participate in cultural exploration activities and enjoy free time.
-The 155-acre campus, which is small, safe and self-contained, features an arts center, state-of-the-art fitness center and the first renovated residence hall in Vermont to receive a LEED gold certification from the U.S. Green Building Council.
-Outdoor facilities include athletic fields, nature preserve with hiking trails and views of the College’s beautiful landscape and historic campus buildings.
+Academy students will live in dorms on the Green Mountain College campus where they will also take classes, participate in cultural exploration activities, and enjoy free time.
+The 155 acre campus which is small, safe, and self contained, features an arts center, state-of-the-art fitness center, and the first renovated residence hall in Vermont to receive a LEED gold certification from the U.S. Green Building Council.
+Outdoor facilities include athletic fields, a nature preserve with hiking trails and views of the College’s beautiful landscape, and historic campus buildings.